jon-xu/scSplit/README.md

 # scSplit          [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3464622.svg)](https://doi.org/10.5281/zenodo.3464622)
 ### Genotype-free demultiplexing of pooled single-cell RNA-seq, using a hidden state model for identifying genetically distinct samples within a mixed population.
-#### It has been tested on up to 8 real mixed samples from 10X platform, and up to 32 mixed simulated samples
+#### It has been tested on up to 8 real mixed samples (10X pipeline), and up to 32 mixed simulated samples

 ### How to install:
   1) install python 3.6+